 GP practices remain open and accessible.
 Please continue attending your routine appointments and accessing NHS services for the care and treatment you need.

-If you haven’t already, please get your free flu jab.
+If you haven’t already, and are eligible, please get your free flu jab.
 You can access this via your GP surgery.

 Available to provide practical, emotional, and social support via your GP surgery.
 Please contact your surgery and ask to speak to your Link Worker.